Freeze the Summer Melt

 What’s the Problem?

 From May 1st until freshman orientation, the disparity between students who commit and the ones who actually show up for that fall semester consume your thoughts.
 It’s the longest three months of the year.
 In fact, those 90 days sure feel like an entire year all on their own.

 There’s a significant gap between low- and high-income students when it comes to melt, and it has everything to do with encouragement and engagement.
-Higher income students are likely to have more support, both at home and from their high schools, and this support keeps them engaged with—and committed to—their colleges.
+Higher income students are likely to have more support, both at home and from their high schools, and this support keeps them engaged with and committed to their schools.

 Benjamin L. Castleman and Lindsay C. Page’s book, “Summer Melt: Supporting Low-Income Students Through the Transition to College.” explains the complex causes of Summer Melt, and also offer solutions to beat the heat in ways that are “effective, low-cost, [and] scalable.”
 Just food for thought.